Grant Maloy Smith: Early music career

 Smith's first band was called Britannia (1981-1984).
 In 2008, he and his band opened for the national acts like Elvin Bishop, Steppenwolf, and The Guess Who.
 Britannia played all original music, written by Smith; one Smith's songs "I'm A Loaded Gun" was included on the 1981 album "Southern New England's Best Rock From JB 105".

 Smith was married in 1985 and he continued writing music.
 The family moved to California in 1991, and Smith joined the Songwriters Guild of America, attending song pitching meetings at their Hollywood offices.

 Filmography

 Film scoring

 After returning to Rhode Island in 1995, Smith began scoring indie films, including "Code Of Ethics" starring Melissa Leo, an Academy Award-winning actress.
 He also scored "Pray for Power," starring Lisa Boyle.
 He worked frequently with directors Christian de Rezendes and Dawn Radican Natalia.

 Acting

-In 2019, Grant appeared in the feature film "Oildale", playing the character Brady Cooper, a musician.
+In 2019, Smith appeared in the feature film "Oildale", playing the character Brady Cooper, a musician.
 In the film he performed one of his original songs "I Come From America", which was sung by character in the film.